arruda/arruda.github.io/content/django-1-5-startproject-using-custom-structure.md

 <p>

 For example, I have a directory that has this structure with some pre-defined files:

 <script src="https://gist.github.com/arruda/4546833.js?file=my_structure.txt"></script>
 </p>
 <p>

 Then I can just use a simple command to re-use this structure:

 <script src="https://gist.github.com/arruda/4546833.js?file=template_cmd.sh"></script>
 </p>

 The **--extensions** options let me pass what files will be "used" as a template( don't try to put the html extension, it will crash on you), the rest will just be copied as it is, without having it's content "rendered".
 See this in the docs, for some [help](https://docs.djangoproject.com/en/dev/ref/django-admin/#render-warning "render warning")
 I recommend adding the **md** for the README.md file in the **extensions**.

-\[adsense\]
+:${IMAGE_TAG}

 The next level
 --------------

 You can also, as I said before, pass the url of a **.tar** file of a project template.
 So, you could do something like I did:

 -   Create a github repo for the project directory